cs107e/cs107e.github.io/labs/lab3/lab.md

 $ ./program
 ```

+Check that our implementation of `my_puts` matches the system's
+`puts`.
+Press Ctrl-C to terminate the program.

 ##### gdb and simulation

 Now we will build the program so that it can run on the Pi.